daveliepmann/pullquotable/README.md

 Usage
 -
-Put the javascript into a bookmark.
-Put that bookmark onto your bookmarks toolbar.
+Go to [daveliepmann.com/pullquotable/bookmarklet](daveliepmann.com/pullquotable/bookmarklet) and follow the instructions.

 Click the bookmark once to toggle `pullquotable` on.
+Select some text and see how many characters it is.
 Click the bookmark again to toggle `pullquotable` off.

-You can customize `pullquotable` to any color you like, as long as it's green, or you modify the javascript yourself :)
+You can customize `pullquotable` to any color you like, as long as it's green or you modify the javascript yourself :)

-**Nota Bene**: Twitter's URL shortener [seems to take up 22 (23 for https) characters](http://support.conversocial.com/entries/23471033-How-many-characters-do-URLs-use-on-Twitter-), making **117** the magic number to come in under, not 140.
+**Nota Bene**: Twitter's URL shortener [seems to take up 22 (23 for https) characters](http://support.conversocial.com/entries/23471033-How-many-characters-do-URLs-use-on-Twitter-), making **117**, not 140, the magic number.